-- The USDA [agency issuing your grant, e.g., RBCS] set clear program priorities in its funding announcements, explicitly encouraging projects like ours.
-Now, it is penalizing recipients for following those priorities, without providing a reasonable explanation for this sudden shift. - The decision to terminate our grant in its entirety, rather than considering modifications or partial adjustments, is overly broad and irrational.
+- [AMS/NIFA] set clear program priorities in its funding announcements, explicitly encouraging projects like ours.
+Now, it is penalizing recipients for following those priorities without providing a reasonable explanation for this sudden shift. - The decision to terminate our grant in its entirety, rather than considering modifications or partial adjustments, is overly broad and irrational.
 [Even if USDA now questions certain aspects of our program, a more reasonable approach would be to modify the scope of work and/or grant application and award language rather than terminate the grant entirely.
-[Our program primarily supports [describe primary mission], with only [percentage]% of activities tied to DEI.]] - The agency's decision to terminate funding without considering reliance interests and program impact is an unjustified policy reversal.
+[Our program primarily supports [describe primary mission], with only [percent]% of activities tied to DEI]. - The agency's decision to terminate funding without considering reliance interests and program impact is an unjustified policy reversal.
 Our organization planned staffing, budgeting, and operations around the USDA's prior commitment to this funding, The abrupt termination has caused severe financial and operational harm.

-3. Violation of federal statutes
+3. Violation of federal statutes [and constitutional claims]

-- Congress has consistently recognized the importance of ensuring that historically underserved communities have fair access to agricultural opportunities and support. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize equitable access to USDA resources, [including the Farm Bill, the Agriculture Improvement Act of 2018, the Inflation Reduction Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to that statute]].
+- Congress has consistently recognized the importance of [supporting conservation, renewable energy, and climate-smart initiatives and/or ensuring that historically underserved communities have fair access to USDA resources]. - The USDA's decision contradicts Congressional intent, as set forth in federal statutes that prioritize [conservation, renewable energy, and climate-smart initiatives and/or equitable access to USDA resources, [including the Farm Bill, the Agriculture Improvement Act of 2018, the Inflation Reduction Act (IRA), the Infrastructure Investment and Jobs Act (IIJA), and various annual appropriations bills that fund USDA programs note: if you know the statutory source funding your grant program, specifically refer to it]].

-• Federal funding priorities under these laws aim to support underserved farmers, sustainable agriculture, rural development, and market access initiatives.
-Our program was designed in alignment with these legislative mandates, ensuring that USDA resources are directed toward achieving Congress's goals.

-4. Discriminatory impact and constitutional considerations
+- Federal funding priorities under these laws aim to support underserved farmers, sustainable agriculture, renewable energy, rural development, and market access initiatives.
+Our program was designed in alignment with these legislative mandates, ensuring that USDA resources are directed toward achieving Congress's goals. - In addition, the USDA's decision to terminate our grant raises significant constitutional concerns regarding the disparate impact on organizations [serving historically underserved communities OR supporting renewable energy, climate-smart, and conservation initiatives] as well as compelled speech.
+These constitutional concerns may require further legal review.